-The 2-hour reporting requirement fulfills the current 24 hour oral reporting requirement (Incident Reporting, Part 750-2.7).
+The 2-hour reporting requirement fulfills the current 24 hour oral reporting requirement, as defined by Incident Reporting, Part 750-2.7.
 DEC staff will forward the discharge report to the appropriate Regional Water Engineer.
 A written report of the discharge is required within 5 days, as defined by Incident Reporting, Part 750-2.7.

 DEC posts information from the sewage discharge reports on the Sewage Discharge Reports web page.
 The report includes the following information about each discharge: